-The Essential Knowledge Series breaks down the key fundamentals of structural engineering into concise, accessible study texts,covering the core principles of structural design, analysis and mechanics.
+Accessible study texts explaining the key fundamentals of structural engineering.
+The texts cover the core principles of structural design, analysis and mechanics.
 They're an invaluable resource for engineering students around the world.

-Everyone can access Essential Knowledge Text No.1: Introduction: Part 1: Structure is Everywhere! for free.
-Click on the link below to download it now.
+Access Essential Knowledge Text No.1: Introduction: Part 1: Structure is Everywhere! for free - just click on the link below.

 Are you a student?
-Want to get every text in the series for free?
+Want to get the texts for free?
 Sign up for student membership today.
-As soon as your application has been successfully processed (5-7 days) you’ll have access to the entire Series.
+As soon as your application has been successfully processed (5-7 days) you’ll have access to the entire series.

 This text introduces the universal role of structures in our world.